administer-org/documentation/v2/tutorials/client-quickstart.md

 ## Toasts/Administer UIs

 Now, what if you want to make a Toast?
-We have a full guide on [user interfaces](/v2/help/interfaces), so this portition is going to be minimal.
+We have a full guide on [user interfaces](/v2/help/interfaces), so this portion is going to be minimal.

 First, import the [Frontend module](/v2/client/frontend):
 ```luau